-Like mother, father needs to go in the river, Eku thought.
+Father needs to go in the river, like mother, Eku thought.

 Probably we all do.

-His voice returned and Eku said, "I am fine.
+His voice returned and Eku said, "I am fine, father.
 Mother checked me.
 I ...
 Nothing happened to me."

-Kaleni grabbed Eku by the elbow.
+Kaleni grabbed Eku's elbow.

-Feeling the same kind of awe that Krele had, just moments before.
+Searched his face, feeling the same awe that Krele had just moments before.

-Kaleni said softly, "Yat told me what you did, Eku.
+Kaleni said softly, "Aunt Shona told me what you did, Eku.
 She said it happened directly in front of her.
 In front of everyone."